Getting-started-with-csharp

 }

-type declarations with field initializers must include an explicitly declared constructor.
+struct type declarations with field initializers must include an explicitly declared constructor.

 public struct Person